luizbgomide/sovereign/rules.md

 The amount of value a NPC is willing to offer should be no more than how much leverage the Delvers have.

-**Beasts** and **monstrosities** typically want food and territory. **Dragons** want food, territory, treasure, and domination. **Humanoids** tend to be interested in territory, treasure, domination, or higher order concepts like fairness, kindness, loyalty, obediency, and sanctity. **Giants** tend to be interested in their place in the hierarchy of Giants, and anything that will help them climb that hierarchy. **Undead** and **constructs** are compelled by whatever directive created them. **Fiends** want to cause suffering. **Aberrations** have intentionally alien, unintelligible motives. **Fey** have emotional motives, often following dream logic, though always *personal*.
+**Beasts** and **monstrosities** want food and territory.

+**Dragons** want food, territory, treasure, and domination.

+**Humanoids** want territory, treasure, domination, or higher order concepts like fairness, kindness, loyalty, obediency, and sanctity.

+**Giants** are obsessed in their place in the hierarchy of Giants, and anything that will help them climb that hierarchy.

+**Undead** and **constructs** are compelled by whatever directive created them.

+**Fiends** want to cause suffering.

+**Aberrations** have intentionally alien, unintelligible motives.

+**Fey** have emotional motives, often following dream logic or the [seven deadly sins](https://en.wikipedia.org/wiki/Seven_deadly_sins) (gluttony, lust, greed, sorrow, wrath, sloth, pride).

 ## Advancement

-Characters accumulate XP by defeating monsters, extracting coins and treasure from dungeons, and making it back to a settlement.
-The *party* accumulates XP while on an adventure, and then all surviving members get a share of that treasure when they return to town.
+Characters accumulate <strong id="experience-points">Experience Points</strong> (XP) by defeating monsters, extracting coins and treasure from dungeons, and making it back to a settlement.
+The *party* accumulates XP while on an adventure, and then all surviving members get a share of the total XP when they return to town.
 Delvers get a full share and Henchmen get half of a share.

 Coins and Treasure award 1 XP per 1g worth of value, regardless of whether the treasure is sold or the coin is spent.
 It just has to make it back to town.

+For example, if the party of 4 Delvers and 3 [Henchmen](/equipment#henchmen) defeats 300 XP worth of monsters and hauls back 1500g worth of treasure from a dungeon, the party's total XP is 1800.
+There are `4 + 3/2 = 5.5` shares, so each Delver gets `1800 / 5.5 = 327` XP, and each Henchmen gets half that, 164.

 ### XP for Monsters